x2w-soda/Ludens/README.md

 CPU-side frame profiling is done via the Tracy profiler.
 Use the CMake option `LD_COMPILE_WITH_PROFILER` to enable or disable profiling.

+- Memory

+Heap memory management and custom allocators.

+- DSA

+Data structure and algorithms.

 - System

-Heap memory management, filesystems, and I/O.
+Filesystems and I/O.

 - JobSystem